1. What are the Waste Management Rules 2016

 What happens to MLP waste after it is disposed?

 After you throw any MLP waste item into the dustbin it travels to the local community bin and from there to the dumping grounds.
 Because it is very light in nature it easily gets dispersed with wind and water.
 You can find it in forests, drains, rivers and seas.
 And even in the stomach of animals.

-Extended Producer Responsibility expects that companies take responsibility for the waste generated by their products.
+Extended Producer Responsibility (EPR) is a rule in the Waste Management Rules that expects FMCG companies to take responsibility for the waste generated by their products.
 A wafer selling company is responsible for the empty packet, which becomes litter after one use.
 A biscuit company is responsible for its empty packet.
 They cannot just sell the products, make profit from it and leave waste for society to handle.

 Extended Producer Responsibility is now a clause in the Waste Management Rules.
 The relevant excerpt is below